bealanator/Wireguard-Docker-Automate-Ubuntu18.04/README.md

 ansible-playbook -i hosts wireguard_docker_deploy.yml
 ```

+Reboot the server after running the Ansible playbook.

 ## Client configuration
 All client configs are stored in /opt/wireguard/wireguard_keystore in a folder corresponding with the usernames specified
 in wireguard_docker_deploy.yml.